venkateshmadke1310-commits/expense-tracker-flask/README.md

 - 📊 Category-wise expense summary
 - 📅 Monthly expense summary
 - 📁 Export monthly expenses as CSV
+- 🎯 Category-wise Expense Limit feature
+   - Set a spending limit for each category
+   - Prevents adding or editing expenses beyond the set limit
+   - User-wise and category-wise enforcement
 - 👤 User-specific data isolation
 - 📱 Responsive UI (Desktop & Mobile)

+---

+## 🎯 Expense Limit Feature (New)

+The application supports category-wise expense limits for better budget control.

+### How it works:

+ - Users can set a maximum spending limit for any category (e.g., Food, Travel).

+ - When adding or editing an expense:

+   - The system checks the total amount already spent in that category.

+   - If the new expense exceeds the set limit, the action is blocked.

+   - A clear error message is displayed to the user.

+- Limits are:

+   - User-specific

+   - Editable anytime

+   - Enforced at backend level (Flask)

 ---